 - A granulation tissue is formed at the umbilicus resulting in excess loose skin at the region.

-The umbilical hernia is formed due to weak spots in the muscle wall around the abdomen of the baby (2).
+The umbilical hernia is formed due to weak spots in the muscle wall around the abdomen of the baby.

 Inside the mother’s womb, the umbilical cord connects through the baby’s abdomen.
 Once the baby comes out and the cord is cut, an opening is formed at the place, which gets sealed with the help of the muscles.

 In some cases, the muscles don’t seal it completely, creating a small hole.
-Hernia occurs when a part of the intestine bulges into this hole.
+Hernia occurs when a part of the intestine bulges out through the weak spot in the muscles.

 Hernia is usually harmless, and your baby will not have any pain.

-However, in rare cases, the intestine gets stuck in the hole.
-If you notice these symptoms, take your baby to a doctor immediately:
+However, in rare cases, the intestine gets stuck in the hole, which may lead to infection.
+If you notice these symptoms, take your baby to a doctor immediately (2):

 - Pain around the belly button